 But it is certainly most famous for being the largest Chinese city on the border with the DPRK, and it is from here that many of our Pioneers will leave China at the start of their tour.

-Dandong is great for a visit of course, from exploring the ‘Broken Bridge’ which was bombed by the US during the Korean War, visiting a North Korean supermarket or just tasting everyday life on this border river.
+Dandong is great for a visit, of course, from exploring the ‘Broken Bridge’ that was bombed by the US during the Korean War, exploring Tiger Mountain – the easternmost section of the Great Wall of China – and visiting a North Korean supermarket or just tasting everyday life on this border river.

-In 2017, we opened the YPT Dandong office with a great view of the Amnok (Yalu) River from the window!
+In 2017, we opened the YPT Dandong office with a great view of the Yalu River from the window!